RaghavendraRamgiri/Javaprojects/README.md

 # Javaprojects
-this is the demo project
+this is the demo project.